CommunitySolidServer/hello-world-component/README.md

  * Where to find custom configurations.
  * Where to find the descriptions of all the classes.

-When creating your own project you will need to update all the URLs above and replace `hello-world-module` with your own package name, and the version number with your version number.
+When creating your own project you will need to update all the URLs above and replace `httpsig-module` with your own package name, and the version number with your version number.
 Note that Components.js only uses major version number, so the URL will always contain `x.0.0`, even if your version number is `x.y.z`.